VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 ```

 This statement sets the background color of the main window to be white,
-and PIXEL_lightwhite is the pixel value predefined by MiniGUI.
+and `PIXEL_lightwhite` is the pixel value predefined by MiniGUI.

 ```cpp
    CreateInfo.dwAddData = 0;
 ```

 This statement sets the additional data of the main window, and the window
-has no dditional data.
+has no additional data.

 ```cpp
    CreateInfo.hHosting = HWND_DESKTOP;